Archive for category: Phenomenology

 Joyce, P. & Sills, C. (2010).
 Skills in Gestalt Counselling & Psychotherapy.
 London: Sage Press.

 Zinker, J. (1978).
-Creative process in Gestalt therapy.
-Vintage Books: New York.
+Creative Process in Gestalt Therapy.
+New York: Vintage Books.